STRIDES-Codes/Hack-the-hack-Creating-an-automated-tool-for-running-hackathons/README.md

 ![alt text](https://docs.google.com/drawings/d/e/2PACX-1vTUZnEbbunInRaQ6JCAM62nry_Y4job_lOI_c5roBZ2BxGQUKSfUdgWM2LaX0PN1PS3nUgmlceM1rt_/pub?w=960&h=720)

 ## Instructions for use
-The web application (see here*, created with Flax) feeds in a CSV file and generates teams, Github repos, and Google Docs.
+The web application (see here*, created with Flask) feeds in a CSV file and generates teams, Github repos, and Google Docs.
 To use, open web application and use prompt to select a pre-made CSV file.

 The event organizer will need to provide a CSV file with the following information:
 - Name, email, and Github username of participants